Five Ways that Team Members Build Trust with Each Other

 2. Share Relevant Information

 Knowledge is power, but it's more powerful when it's shared.
 When someone on the team withholds an opinion or concern on a topic and comes back later to say, "I thought it was a bad idea from the start," other team members feel blindsided.
 That breaks trust.
 If you don't support an idea or approach, say so.
-(Of course, there are more effective and less effective ways to do this.)
+Of course, there are more effective and less effective ways to do this.

 Relevant information is about the task, but it's also about you.
 People tend to trust people they know as individuals and can identify with.
 Shared experience, shared interests, and identification form solid ground that people can land on when there is friction and conflict.
-You don't have to share your deepest secrets, but letting other
+You don't have to share your deepest secrets, but letting other people on the team know something about life outside work makes people "real."
+It's hard to trust a cipher but much easier to trust and be generous with someone who shares some of the same challenges and interests that you do.

 About the author